How to Start a Blog That Makes $9,000/Month: My Proven Method

 Step 3: Choose A Domain Host

 Now that you have a name for your blog, the next thing is to find a house for your blog.
-A domain host is your blog’s house; for instance, if you are a mechanic, you will need a space for your business, the same way you need a space for blogging.

-For this blog post, we will focus on Bluehost, as in my opinion it’s one the best ones, especially for beginners.
+For this blog post, we will focus on Bluehost, as in my opinion it’s one the best options, especially for beginners.
 It includes the domain for free during the first year, and you don’t have to pay for WordPress.